Our Cleaning Philosophy

 With the continued Coronavirus concern in our community and around the world, we would like to share our increased efforts in keeping our community and museum healthy.

-Since voluntarily closing on March 13th for social distancing and to help mitigate community spread of the virus, the entire museum (including all props as well as public and non-public areas) continue to be deep cleaned and sanitized.
+Since voluntarily closing on March 13th for social distancing and to help mitigate community spread of the virus, the entire museum (including all props as well as public and non-public areas) continue to be deep cleaned and disinfected.
 Starting June 1st we began our journey towards re-inviting kids back to the museum in some very measured and structured ways.
-As we offer these timed play reservations and summer camps we will be taking procedural steps before, during, and after to ensure these limited social interactions are as clean and safe as possible, but still fun!
+Through Kazoo's Play Dates and Summer Adventure Camp sessions we have facilitated timed play reservations taking procedural steps before, during, and after to ensure these social interactions are as clean and safe as possible, but still fun!
+We are no longer offering Kazoo's Playdates, as we are excited to announce that as of July 9th, we will be re-opening our doors to the public with additional procedural steps to ensure the safest public environment possible for our guests.

 We are also in ongoing communication with the Lincoln/Lancaster County Health Department (LLHD) and Department of Health and Human Services (DHHS) and will take their lead on any actions, directions, or precautions that are provided as we continue to monitor this evolving situation.

-We have a number of dedicated cleaning staff members who value the health of our kiddos and community and strive to keep the museum in the cleanest possible state.
+We have a number of dedicated cleaning staff members, as well as a dedicated staff from a commercial cleaning company who value the health of our kiddos and community and strive to keep the museum in the cleanest possible state.
 Their priority is sanitizing and disinfecting all exhibits, associated props, food and snack areas, common areas, and bathrooms on a regular basis using safe and approved materials and solutions.
 Surface and spot cleaning (as well as formal cleanliness checks) take place daily and during open museum hours.
+Props are switched out with new, clean ones every two hours.
 Deep cleaning occurs after hours.

 In addition, our Playologists and other museum staff are tasked with ensuring all spills, grime, “accidents”, or leftover items on the museum floor are taken care of immediately and appropriately.
 They receive training on how to clean different types of spills and messes and are one of our first lines of defense against mess on the museum floor.